s-suresh-kumar/fitnessTracker/README.md

 ## Tests

 There are no automated tests written for this app.
-However it is easy to launch the app by going to https://agile-everglades-01445.herokuapp.com/, Once the page is visited, it is straight forward to create new burgers and devour it, by using the appropriate forms and buttons.
+However it is easy to launch the app by going to https://fast-ridge-87581.herokuapp.com/, Once the page is visited, it is straight forward to create new workouts and add exercises to it, by entering workout details.

 ## Questions